0xReki/0xreki.github.io/_posts/2021/2021-06-10-a-look-at-doman-mahjong-in-final-fantasy-xiv-online.md

 But that should be just a minor inconvenience, and who but people that I teach to play mahjong and the people that play in [my Doman Mahjong tournaments](/doman/) use these rooms?

 Then, there are two ranked rooms: Novice and Advanced.
-You need to be 1st Dan or higher to enter Advanced.
+You need to be 1st Dan or higher to enter Advanced games.
 Though due to the relative small player base no one ever queues for Advanced games which can make games quite frustrating for higher ranked players, more about that later.

 Other than aforementioned differences, all rooms use the same rules: